neoboi76/neoboi76/README.md

 ### [ITS121L Project](https://github.com/neoboi76/ITS121L_Project.github.io)
 - Developed a web-based academic project aimed at demonstrating IT concepts and practical skills.
-- Implemented interactive components using HTML, CSS, and JavaScript.
+- Implemented interactive components using HTML, CSS, JavaScript, and Bootstrap 5.
 - Worked collaboratively on documentation, requirements gathering, and testing to ensure quality delivery.
 - Presented project outcomes and findings in a structured, user-friendly format.